 “If your brother sins against you, go and tell him his fault, between you and him alone.
 If he listens to you, you have gained your brother.
 But if he does not listen, take one or two others along with you, that every charge may be established by the evidence of two or three witnesses.
 If he refuses to listen to them, tell it to the church.
 And if he refuses to listen even to the church, let him be to you as a Gentile and a tax collector.
 Truly, I say to you, whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven.

 The only time we are commanded not to forgive is for an unrepentant “brother”, and only after this three-step protocol has been followed and their unrepentant sin has been recognized by the church.
 For, then they are no brother at all.
 Rather than repenting and receiving the forgiveness from a true brother who is willing to be a living sacrifice (Romans 12:1), they are now presuming upon Christ’s sacrifice, essentially attempting to crucify Him a second time (Hebrews 6:4-6).
-As a result, they should be removed from the visible church for they have entered back through the gates of Hell.
+As a result, they should be removed from the visible church.
 They should be bound.

 At risk of making this section too long, one more tough verse must be addressed: